pyeventsourcing/eventsourcing/docs/topics/projection.rst

 This module provides an :class:`~eventsourcing.projection.ApplicationSubscription` class, which can be used to "subscribe" to the domain events of an application.
+Please note, the :class:`~eventsourcing.popo.POPOApplicationRecorder` and :class:`~eventsourcing.postgres.PostgresApplicationRecorder` classes implement the required :func:`~eventsourcing.persistence.ApplicationRecorder.subscribe` method, but the :class:`~eventsourcing.sqlite.SQLiteApplicationRecorder` class does not.

 Application subscription objects are iterators that return domain events from an application sequence.
 Each domain event is accompanied by a tracking object that identifies the position of the